NHSDigital/pseudonymisation_service/README.md

 This project uses Rails' per-environment credentials API.
 Stored using are:
 * pseudonymisation key secret salts
-* per-environment demographic-logging encryption keys
+* per-environment identifier-logging encryption keys
 * database credentials

 For testing, the test environment credentials file and key file have been committed,